gvwilson/thirdbit/src/fiction/iffy/index.md

 he'd had long dark hair and a beard.
-His parka was silvered like hers, but unlike hers, had a bullet hole in the back surrounded by an old, dark stain.
+His parka was silvered like hers, but unlike hers, had a bullet hole in the back surrounded by the crust of an old, dark stain.

 She shook herself.
 "Well," she said out loud.